The Best Drywall Primer for the Money: free shipping? Wow, yes.

 - Can I spray?

 Yes, and we do this in large newly constructed rooms.
-This means renting or buying a sprayer, but it can save loads of time.
-You need to know what you are doing or be ready to get stuck in a time sink.
-This is especially fast for highly textured walls.
+This means renting or buying a DIY airless sprayer, but it can save loads of time.
+That Graco is quite a reasonable price, and you can re-sell for half of the cost when you are done!
+This is especially fast for highly textured walls and ceilings.

 - Can I use spray cans?